openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/custom_courses.rst

 #.
 Click ``Save Changes``.

-You can now add a CCX Coach.
+You can now add a CCX coach.

 *******************
 Add a CCX Coach
 *******************

-The first step to create a CCX is to create a CCX Coach in an existing course.
+The first step to create a CCX is to create a CCX coach in an existing course.
-A CCX can have only one XXC coach.
+A CCX can have only one CCX coach.

 You add a CCX coach through the Instructor Dashboard in the LMS.
 Ensure you have Instructor access to the course.